Pris-c/diagonal-library/README.md

     git clone -b spring-boot-migration https://github.com/Pris-c/library-manager.git
     ```

-2. Set up your PostgreSQL database and update the `application.yml` file with the appropriate database configurations.
+2. Set up your PostgreSQL database and update the `credential.properties` file with the appropriate database configurations.

 3. Build and run the project:
     - Go into the root directory `library-manager/library-manager`